Scientific Name

 How to Grow and Care

 It is easy to grow the Chandelier Plant.
-So easy, you must learn to control its spread as a part of caring for Chandelier Plants.
-Growing Kalanchoe delagoensis can be worth all this trouble when you learn how to keep it under control, especially when the orange blooms appear.
+It is so easy that you must learn to control its spread as part of caring for Chandelier Plants.
+Growing Kalanchoe delagoensis can be worth all this trouble when you know how to keep it under control, especially when the orange blooms appear.

-For those with more hospitable conditions, learning how to grow Kalanchoe and keep it within bounds may include growing it in a large container or even as a houseplant.
-While drought and heat-resistant, the plant is also adaptable to moist growing conditions and will often recover from a mild winter freeze.
+For those with more hospitable conditions, learning to grow Kalanchoe and keep it within bounds may include growing it in a large container or even as a houseplant.
+At the same time, drought and heat-resistant, the plant is also adaptable to moist growing conditions and will often recover from a mild winter freeze.

 Chandelier Plant care often includes removing small plants that have jumped from the container into the ground or another pot.
-This happens because Chandelier Plant forms small plantlets at the ends of the leaves.
+This happens because the Chandelier Plant forms small plantlets at the ends of the leaves.
 When these are dislodged, they immediately take root and begin growing in any available soil.
-Therefore, removing them from unwanted areas is an integral part of caring for Chandelier Plants.
+Therefore, removing them from unwanted areas is integral to caring for Chandelier Plants.

 Learn more at How to Grow and Care for Kalanchoe.